Fitting Prediction Rule Ensembles with R Package pre: Usage

 \item \code{tree.unbiased} specifies whether an unbiased tree generation algorithm should be employed for rule generation. \code{TRUE} by default, if set to \code{FALSE}, function \code{rpart} will be employed for tree induction.

 \item \code{type} specifies the type of base learners to be included in the ensemble: \code{"rules"}, \code{"linear"} or \code{"both"}.

 \item \code{sampfrac} specifies the fraction of training observations sampled to produce each tree.
-Values $<1$ yield sampling with replacement (sub sampling), a value of 1 yields sampling with replacement (bootstrap sampling).
+Values $<1$ yield sampling with replacement (sub-sampling), a value of 1 yields sampling with replacement (bootstrap sampling).
 Alternatively, a sampling function may be supplied, which should take arguments \code{n} and \code{weights}.

 \item \code{maxdepth} specifies the maximum tree depth and thereby the maximum number of conditions in rules.
 Should be an integer of length 1 or \code{ntrees}.
 Alternatively, a random number generating function may be supplied, which should take argument \code{ntrees}.